When are the clinics being held?

 Contact reception on 01362 852800, option 2, for queries on eligibility or to book an appointment.
 As mentioned above, if you are a social care worker then please come in to the desk with proof on employment at the time of booking.

-We will be holding separate clinics for those patients who use a wheelchair or have poor mobility, please inform reception if you are one of these patients as our normal clinics will not be suitable for you to attend.
+We hold separate clinics for those patients who use a wheelchair or have poor mobility, please inform reception if you are one of these patients as our normal clinics will not be suitable for you to attend.

 Reception can take your name if you phone and inform us that you will need to be seen in this clinic and we can contact you once we have a clinic date arranged.